SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ### On measurement explicit threshold create alarm

-When the measurement value enters or leaves the defined range, a MAJOR alarm is generated or cleared, respectively.
+When the measurement value enters or leaves the defined range, a CRITICAL alarm is generated or cleared, respectively.

 > Please note that violation of the red range will result into CRITICAL alarm.